openbmc/phosphor-power/phosphor-regulators/docs/config_file/set_device.md

 [sensor_monitoring](sensor_monitoring.md).

 Use "set_device" if you need to change the hardware device used by actions.
-For example, you need to check a bit in an I/O expander before setting the output voltage of a regulator.
+For example, you need to check a bit in two different I/O expanders to detect a phase fault.

 ## Property Value
 String containing the unique ID of the [device](device.md).